'Crazy obsession': The Singaporean man with 6,000 Barbie dolls

 In a floor-to-ceiling glass case in the living room, Osama bin Laden shares a drink with Saddam Hussein as Maleficent, the evil sorceress from "Sleeping Beauty", Jackie Onassis and Lady Diana look on.
 Elsewhere are Elvis Presley, Sean Connery as James Bond and characters from "Harry Potter" and "Star Trek".

 To top it off, the hue of the floor is not just any pink.
-It is Barbie's signature color - Pantone 219 C.
+It is Barbie's signature colour - Pantone 219 C.

 "I travel for work, I travel for myself, so I find dolls everywhere," Yang said.